What is it?

 Like: The high windscreen, wide foot pegs and longer range with the bigger tank.

-Dislike: The look of the bigger fuel tank and the performance under 3000 r/min.
+Dislike: The look of the bigger fuel tank and the limited torque under 3 000 r/min.

 Verdict and rating

-I like the standard F 800 GS a lot more than the Adventure model.
-Because of looks mainly.
+I like the standard F 800 GS more than the Adventure model, mainly because of its appearance.
 But the Adventure does make sense.
 It has the fuel range for touring, yet it’s still light and nimble.
-The perfect bike for that overland tour to Namibia or into Africa.
-Much easier to ride than that tank of a R 1200 GS Adventure.
+It is the perfect bike for that overland tour to Namibia or into Africa.
+It is easier to ride than that tank of a R 1200 GS Adventure too.
 9/10

-There’s no direct competitor at this moment.
+There’s no direct competitor.
 The Triumph Tiger 800 XC belongs with the (standard) F 800 GS and the KTM 990 is only available as a pre-owned these days.

 - Gearbox Constant mesh six-speed.
 Chain drive.